Measure and integration on Boolean algebras of regular open subsets in a topological space: Integration

-\example{ The hypothesis of {\em full support} is needed for Lemma \ref{strict.monotonicity}.
-To see this, let $\sS=\Natur$ with the discrete topology; then {\em every} subset of $\sS$ is regular, and $\vee$ is just the union operation.
-Let $\gB=\wp(\Natur)$ (the power set of $\Natur$), and let $\gU$ be a free ultrafilter in $\wp(\Natur)$, as defined in Example \ref{X:ultrafilter.example2}.
+\example{ The hypothesis of {full support} is needed for Proposition \ref{strict.monotonicity}.
+To see this, let $\sS=\Natur$ with the discrete topology; then {every} subset of $\sS$ is regular, and $\vee$ is just the union operation.
+Let $\gB=\wp(\Natur)$ (the power set of $\Natur$), and let $\gU$ be a free ultrafilter in $\wp(\Natur)$ (see Example \ref{X:ultrafilter.example2}).
 In this case, conditions (c) and (d) take the form: (c) No finite subset of $\Natur$ is in $\gU$; and (d) For any $\sR\subseteq\Natur$, either $\sR\in\gU$, or $(\Natur\setminus\sR)\in\gU$, but not both.